Looking for a property in a location that offers a 45 minute commute to London?

 Property in Princes Risborough ranges from period cottages to 1930’s houses located on quiet cul-de-sacs.
 The nearby village of Monks Risborough and the hamlets of Askett and Whiteleaf are very desirable places to live and are just a short drive away.

-Fastest commute time to London from Chelmsford: 32 minutes to London Liverpool Street
+32 minutes to London Liverpool Street

 Chelmsford is an established commuter city in Essex – the excellent transport connections, top schools and beautiful surrounding countryside make it a very popular place to want to live.